elugens/hello-javascript/docs/bonus-javascript-design-patterns/introduction-to-design-patterns/what-is-design-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> No, design patterns are not an exact solution, but it is essential that we remember that the role of a pattern is merely to provide us with a solution scheme.
+      <strong>Interview Response:</strong> No, design patterns are not an exact solution, but it is essential to remember that the role of a pattern is merely to provide us with a solution scheme.
 Patterns do not solve all design problems, nor do they replace good software designers; however, they support them.
     </div>
   </div>
 </details>